 You don’t want to just buy all your food and supplies with a credit card.
 Instead, look for ways to lower your bills until you have some money left over for preps.

 2. Don’t Blow All Your Money In The First Month

-Prepping is something that should be done slowly and steadily.
-Oftentimes there are survival items you think you need, then later you find out there’s a better deal somewhere or that you already own a suitable substitute.
+Preparing is something that should be done slowly and steadily.
+Oftentimes, there are survival items you think you need, but later you find out there’s a better deal somewhere or that you already have a suitable substitute.
 So try to be patient.

 3. Store Plenty Of Water